alexisspa9/ReactRailsApi/README.md

 # ReactRailsApi

-A Sample Drink Recipe Application with a Rails API backend and a react frontend deployed together on heroku
+A Sample Drink Recipe Application with a Rails API backend, ActiveAdmin and a react frontend deployed together on heroku

 You can view the app live at https://fast-waters-99203.herokuapp.com/